IAmTheMitchell/oktalogger/README.md

 ### Page Through Okta Logs

-By default, Okta returns 100 logs per single API call.
+By default, Okta returns a maximum of 100 logs per API call.
 If there are more than 100 logs to be processed, it will take multiple function invocations to collect all the logs.
 A better solution would be to page through all the available logs and process in a single invocation.

 ### Fix Unnecessary Terraform Refresh of Detections